ivy-llc/ivy/docs/overview/contributing/the_basics.rst

 We have a clear process for contributors to engage with such ToDo lists:

 a.
 Find a task to work on which (i) is not marked as completed with a tick (ii) does not have an issue created and (iii) is not mentioned in the comments.
-Currently, there are three open tasks: `function reformatting <https://unify.ai/docs/ivy/overview/contributing/open_tasks.html#function-formatting>`_, `frontend APIs <https://unify.ai/docs/ivy/overview/contributing/open_tasks.html#frontend-apis>`_ and `ivy experimental API <https://unify.ai/docs/ivy/overview/contributing/open_tasks.html#ivy-experimental-api>`_.
+Currently, there are three open tasks: :ref:`overview/contributing/open_tasks:Function Formatting`, :ref:`overview/contributing/open_tasks:Frontend APIs` and :ref:`overview/contributing/open_tasks:Ivy Experimental API`.

 b.
 Create a new issue with the title being just the name of the sub-task you would like to work on.